5 Lawsuits Over Census Citizenship Question Could Head To Trial

 Residents from Maryland and Arizona filed the lawsuit against the Census Bureau and the Commerce Department in April at the U.S. District Court for the District of Maryland.
 The National Redistricting Foundation, a group affiliated with former Attorney General Eric Holder's redistricting organization, is coordinating the lawsuit.

-They argue that including a question about U.S. citizenship status – a topic the Census Bureau has not asked all U.S. households since 1950 – will depress participation in the census among noncitizens.
-That could reduce the amount of federal dollars for schools, roads and other public institution and services that are distributed on the basis of the population count.
+They argue that including a question about U.S. citizenship status — a topic the Census Bureau has not asked all U.S. households since 1950 — will depress participation in the census among noncitizens.
+That could reduce the amount of federal dollars for schools, roads and other public institutions and services that are distributed on the basis of the population count.

 The Census Bureau's chief scientist has warned against adding the question.
 Research by the bureau suggests asking about citizenship status could discourage noncitizens from taking part in the census given increased concerns about immigration enforcement under the Trump administration.

 Hazel's ruling follows similar orders by federal judges in New York and California.
-Two cases at Manhattan federal court are making their way towards a potential trial that could start as soon as late October.
+Two cases at Manhattan federal court are making their way toward a potential trial that could start as soon as late October.
 At San Francisco federal court, a potential trial for a couple of separate lawsuits may begin in January.

 There is no timeline so far for when the Maryland case heads to a potential trial.

-In a separate decision on Wednesday, Judge Hazel granted a deadline extension until Friday for the Justice Department to file a motion to dismiss another citizenship question lawsuit before Hazel.
+In a separate decision on Wednesday, Hazel granted a deadline extension until Friday for the Justice Department to file a motion to dismiss another citizenship question lawsuit before Hazel.
 That case was filed in May by various groups, including La Unión del Pueblo Entero, a Texas-based community group founded by labor activists César Chávez and Dolores Huerta.

-The controversial question — which asks "Is this person a citizen of the United States?" – was added to forms for the 2020 census in March by Commerce Secretary Wilbur Ross.
+The controversial question — which asks, "Is this person a citizen of the United States?" — was added to forms for the 2020 census in March by Ross.
 He has testified in Congress that the Justice Department "initiated" the request for the question in December 2017 to better enforce the Voting Rights Act's provisions against racial discrimination.

-But emails and memo released as part of the lawsuits contradict Ross' testimony, showing that he wanted to add the question to the 2020 census months before the Justice Department sent its formal request to the Census Bureau.
+But emails and memos released as part of the lawsuits contradict Ross' testimony, showing that he wanted to add the question to the 2020 census months before the Justice Department sent its formal request to the Census Bureau.

 Trump administration officials are facing depositions through the next few weeks.
 Attorneys for the plaintiffs are expected to focus on the Trump administration's motivations for the question.